trothr/blog/Richard/2020/20200122-reminders.md

 * an escape ladder (second floor, fire safety) which the Security Queen ordered years ago

-* a picture of her and me when we were dating, pictures of us with the kids in DC, another wearing "Santa caps"
+* a picture of her and me when we were dating, pictures of us with the kids in DC, another of the four of us wearing "Santa caps"

 * her Buckeye necklace